OpenDefenseFund/monorepo/README.md

  > **Are you seeking funding, grants, a fellowship or job?**

-If you align with ODF's mission, please write a proposal and submit it as a pull request, and we will route it to an appropriate person for review.
-If possible please include code demos, or at least a showcase of any past project(s) you are proud of.
+If you align with ODF's mission, [please write a proposal](./how-to-apply-for-funding-or-speak/README.md) and submit it as a pull request, and we will route it to an appropriate person for review.
+This can be for a conference or an art project, to show off a code demo, or anything relevant.
+Try to at least showcase any past project(s) you are proud of.

 ### Donation